Fry and the Slurm Factory: Broadcast and reception

 In its initial airing, the episode placed 45th in the Nielsen ratings for primetime shows for the week of November 8–14, 1999.

 Zack Handlen of The A.V.
-Club gave the episode an A−.
-In 2006 IGN listed this episode as number three in their list of the top 25 Futurama episodes, also stating that this episode was the "most memorable" of the series.
-When IGN updated their top 25 list in 2013 the episode moved to number 21 and remained there in 2019.
-The episode was 17th in Paste's list of the 20 Best Episodes of Futurama.
+Club gave the episode an A−, remarking that the episode works well independent of the parody but is "often gratifyingly specific in a way that rewards viewers who are familiar with the film".
+In 2006, IGN listed the episode as number three in their list of the top 25 Futurama episodes, calling it the "most memorable" of the series.
+As of 2023, episode is number 21 on IGN's list.
+In 2013, the episode was 17th in Paste's list of the 20 Best Episodes of Futurama.

 Cultural references

-The episode, including its title, is a parody of the novel Charlie and the Chocolate Factory by Roald Dahl and its movie adaptation Willy Wonka & the Chocolate Factory.
-The characters whom the factory paid to pretend to be workers, the Grunka Lunkas, resemble the Oompa Loompas from the film version of Willy Wonka and the Chocolate Factory and the tour guide, Glurmo, also wears a Willy Wonka-like attire, and speaks in a Gene Wilder-like voice.
+The episode, including its title, is a parody of the novel Charlie and the Chocolate Factory by Roald Dahl and its film adaptation Willy Wonka & the Chocolate Factory.
+The characters whom the factory paid to pretend to be workers, the Grunka Lunkas, resemble the Oompa Loompas from the film version of Willy Wonka & the Chocolate Factory and the tour guide, Glurmo, also wears a Willy Wonka-like attire, and speaks in a Gene Wilder-like voice.
 Slurms McKenzie, the Slurm party worm, is a parody of Spuds MacKenzie, the Bud Light spokesdog.

 Professor Farnsworth's F-Ray reveals a 6502 microprocessor—a widely used CPU in home computers of the 1970s and early 1980s—in Bender's head.
 Head writer David X. Cohen chose the 6502 from having developed software in assembly language for the CPU.

+When Leela is being dipped in royal Slurm, to make her into a new Slurm Queen, Glurmo says, "But your highness, she's a commoner.
+Her Slurm will taste foul."

+The Slurm Queen replies, "Yes, which is why we'll market it as New Slurm.
+Then, when everyone hates it, we'll bring back Slurm Classic, and make billions!"
+This is a reference to the conspiracy theories around New Coke.

 The beverage Slurm has many similarities to the short-lived soft drink Surge that was popular around the time of production, which included the hard-core image that advertised it.
 Slurm could also be a parody of Mountain Dew, which has similar imagery for its advertisement.
 Slurm's green color also resembles Mountain Dew.